benjann/ipwlogit/README.md

 Main changes:

+    04sep2022 (version 1.0.5)
+    - tvar may now contain polynomials; parsing of varlist improved
+    - for categorical tvar, IPWs will now always be based on the observed levels, not the levels specified in tvar
+    - options -rifgenerate()- and -ifscaling()- added
+    - e(sum_w) added to returns

     01sep2022 (version 1.0.4)
     - now using Sturges' rule to determine the number of bins used to categorize a continuous treatment